mondele/btt-writer-docs/docs/dImport.rst

   * The text that you did not select disappears.

 Repeat all the above steps until all the conflicts have been resolved by choosing the desired translations.
+If you run into difficulty you can always contact helpdesk@techadvancement.com for help or submit a ticket using the following link: https://www.techadvancement.com/submit-ticket/.

 **NOTE**: resolve all conflicts before doing another export or import of the project.